Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  ![Skybox Long Tube 800](https://user-images.githubusercontent.com/96515734/224502776-09c13ed1-60a6-4074-a7d4-dd2b05e30085.png)
  ![Skybox Treess](https://user-images.githubusercontent.com/96515734/234192793-af9a3844-cfc6-4cdb-a988-e38d5a0ae531.PNG)
  ![Tri-Linear Mipmap Road](https://github.com/Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/assets/96515734/ee802200-7212-4442-bb50-ee5cc7a9e2e0)
-## Approach
- QBASIC was used because of the very quick edit-compile-test iterations.
-I wanted this exploration to be fun.

- A verbose style of naming variables and keeping ideas separated per source code line is used.

- Floating point numbers are used for the sake of understanding.
-On early 3D accelerators there were many different fixed-point number combinations for the sake of speed and reduced transistor count.
-But all that bit shifting hinders understanding.

- No dropping to assembly or using pokes!

- Only one .bas file per program instead of hunting around multiple files.
-Use F2 within the editor to jump to a certain subroutine.

- Expand upon the previous program, but do go back to earlier programs to refactor or consistently name variables.

 ## Capabilities
  Let's list what has currently been implemented or explored, Final Reality Advanced benchmark style.